grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (5 degree slope on a 100 meter ship puts the bow...
 6 meters under water, I believe.
 Good thing the sail on the Prospect is located well back on the deck.)

 Long hours of this stagnant situation turned into even longer hours.
-While Captain Percy believed that the most important quality in a submariner was the ability to put patience above all else, she also knew that not taking action was a kind of action.
+While Percy believed that the most important quality in a submariner was the ability to put patience above all else, she also knew that not taking action was a kind of action.
 In many cases the right move for a submarine was to simply hide and wait.
 It was the thing a submarine was best at --- and in this world of discreet shipping, this was the reason so much cargo now crawled across the globe underwater.
 But the success of using hiding as a technique obviously depended entirely on having a reasonable chance of not being found.
 Percy's intuition told her that while they were safe for the moment, it was only a matter of time before their chances of not being found decreased to virtually nothing.
 She was confident the commander of the _Grackle_ would intuit the same conclusion.

 [//]: # (### Hemi comes up with a plan)

-Around mid-afternoon, Hemi joined Captain Percy on the bridge of the sail.
+Around mid-afternoon, Hemi joined Percy on the bridge of the sail.
 Bastian had been sent off for much-needed rest, and Gregory was temporarily covering sonar for Hemi, who needed a break to clear his mind after the endless, numbing noise.
 Hemi would have asked Cassandra to cover for him, but there was no way to know how Percy would react if she found Cassandra back at the sonar station.

 Percy was squinting into binoculars as she scanned around the horizon.
 She was unused to the brightness of the ocean under high daylight.